 What problems can arise around vacant possession?

-The risk as a seller, is receiving a claim against you if you don’t vacate the property on time.
-This can be particularly risky if you’re a seller with tenants who need to vacate before completion date.
-It is for this reason that it is always a good idea to schedule the end of the tenancy well before the completion date – if not immediately before the exchange of contracts.
-This gives you ample time to investigate that the property is vacated and ensure it will be handed over in the required standard before the clock starts ticking on a legally binding completion date.
+It is for this reason that it is always a good idea to schedule the end of the tenancy well before the completion date.
+This gives you ample time to check that the property is vacated and ensure it will be handed over in the required standard before the completion date.

 Where does conveyancing come in?